sqlxpert/stay-stopped-aws-rds-aurora/README.md

 Given that the Lambda function receives the _original_ event message again and again, how does Stay-Stopped track the database's progress from `starting` to `available` (the only status from which it can be stopped) and then to `stopped` (or another final status)?
 It doesn't.
-One Lambda function does the same thing each time it's invoked, avoiding the need for a Step Function state machine.
+One idempotent Lambda function does the same thing each time it's invoked, avoiding the need for a Step Function state machine.

 Each time the Lambda function is invoked, it tries to stop the database by calling `stop_db_cluster` (for an Aurora event) or `stop_db_instance` (for